shfshanyue/midash/docs/api.md

 ### omit

-Ingore attributes of object and return new object.
+Ignore attributes of object and return new object.

 ::: warning
 `_.omit(object, 'a', 'b')` can't work well in midash. use `_.omit(object, ['a', 'b'])` instead.